faisalqureshi/webify/manual/introduction.md

 Check `python mdfile2.py --help` and `python webify2.py --help` for usage and available command line options.

+Use the `--live` option to keep it active in the background.
+(This is still somewhat experimental.)
+In live view, enter 'h' to see the available options.

 The following commandline options, which are available for *webify*, are particularly useful for printing diagnostic information during executation.

 - `--show-availability`: list files that were not processed due to availability constraints